abbycabs/mozfest-repo-template/README.md

 Project tagline.

 Your longer project description goes here.
+Use this space to welcome newcomers, articulate the problem you're trying to solve, and explain your solution.
 For help on writing a good readme, see [this exercise]().

 ## Getting Started

-Instructions for using this project go here.
+Use this section to orient newcomers to your project on how to use it.
+Installation instrucitons?
+Download instructions?
+Viewing instructions?
+Add them here!

 ## Contributing